Model–view–presenter: Overview

 The degree of logic permitted in the view varies among different implementations.
 At one extreme, the view is entirely passive, forwarding all interaction operations to the presenter.
 In this formulation, when a user triggers an event method of the view, it does nothing but invoke a method of the presenter that has no parameters and no return value.
 The presenter then retrieves data from the view through methods defined by the view interface.
 Finally, the presenter operates on the model and updates the view with the results of the operation.
 Other versions of model–view–presenter allow some latitude with respect to which class handles a particular interaction, event, or command.
 This is often more suitable for web-based architectures, where the view, which executes on a client's browser, may be the best place to handle a particular interaction or command.

 From a layering point of view, the presenter class might be considered as belonging to the application layer in a multilayered architecture system, but it can also be seen as a presenter layer of its own between the application layer and the user interface layer.

 Implementations

 .NET

 The .NET environment supports the MVP pattern much like any other development environment.
-The same model and presenter class can be used to support multiple interfaces, such as an ASP.NET Web application, a Windows Forms application, or a Silverlight application.
+The same model and presenter class can be used to support multiple interfaces, such as an ASP.NET Web application or a Windows Forms application.
 The presenter gets and sets information from/to the view through an interface that can be accessed by the interface (view) component.

 In addition to manually implementing the pattern, a model–view–presenter framework may be used to support the MVP pattern in a more automated fashion.